Poimen/stencil-tailwind-plugin/README.md

 In this example, `component-A` and `component-B` will both contain the style definition for `text-indigo-700` because they both import `FuncComp`.

 If `common/UtilsFunctionalComponents.tsx` is updated, neither `component-A.tsx` or `component-B.tsx` will be build by Stencil's HMR, hence the style class change from `FuncComp` will not reflect.

+## Caveat on Function Components (2)

+Functional components can be composed of other functional components.
+However, there is a known issue where the subsequent functional component (the component that is being used inside the functional component) will not generate any styles.
+The styles are only generated for the first level of functional components.
+This is due to the way the Stencil compiler handles stylesheets and functional component building.

 ## Caveat on base reset styles